LittleYUYU/LittleYUYU.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
 I am an Assistant Professor of the <a href="https://cs.gmu.edu/">Department of Computer Science at George Mason University</a>, where I co-lead the <a href="https://nlp.cs.gmu.edu/">George Mason NLP group</a>.
 I received my PhD degree from <a href="https://cse.osu.edu/">Department of Computer Science and Engineering at the Ohio State University (OSU)</a> in 2021, and have spent time interning at Microsoft Semantic Machines, Carnegie Mellon University, Microsoft Research, Fujitsu Lab of America, and Tsinghua University.
+I received NSF CAREER in 2026.

 <b>Research Sponsors:</b> My research has been founded by National Science Foundation, Microsoft Accelerate Foundation Models Research Award, Foresight Institute, Amazon Research Award, and Virginia Commonwealth Cyber Initiative, among others.